WELCOME TO THE VUCAIN WORLD. It is not the Economy. It is the Biology.

 Imagine what we could achieve if we replaced our current machine-based model of innovation by nature-inspired innovation, if we switched from a ‘for-profit’ to a ‘for-life’ logic.
 Businesses could become the engine of planetary regeneration and a beacon of creativity and meaningful work spreading hope and ingenuity, not despair and burn-out.
 In a VUCAIN world, the nature of the future and the future of nature are interdependent.

-Adapted from the forthcoming book: NI.
+Adapted from the book: NI.
 Building the Future of Innovation on millions of years of Natural Intelligence and first published on the Nexxworks blog.

 Virus picture by Fusion Medical Animation on Unsplash